 Episode 148.4: Risk Management - Critical Success Factor for your Project - Part 4

-Part 4.
-This episode of The PM Podcast is a 4-part webinar presented by Andreas Heilwagen on the topic of Risk Management.
-He stipulates that it is a critical success factor for your project success.
-We look at a definition of Risk Management, present the value that it offers to your projects, go through the processes offered by The PMBOK® Guide, take a look at the free risk management templates [2019 Update: the template website is no longer available, so we removed the link] offered by Andreas and the look into the success factors that will make your internal risk management approach a winning activity.
+Each part of this webinar is looking at risk management critical success factors.
+Andreas says that the effective management of project risk is a critical success factor, and I can see why.
+We look at a definition of Risk Management, present the value that it offers to your projects, go through the processes offered by The PMBOK® Guide, take a look at the free risk management templates [Update: the template website is no longer available, so we removed the link] offered by Andreas and the look into the success factors that will make your internal risk management approach a winning activity.

 Below are the first few pages of the transcript.
 The complete transcript is available to Premium subscribers only.